kimamula/ts-react-redux-hooks/README.md

   )
 )

-// Type useReducerRegistry as initialReducers has been already applied to the store export const useReducerRegistry: UseReducerRegistry<typeof initialReducers> = _useReducerRegistry
+// Type useReducerRegistry as initialReducers has been already applied to the store.
+// If there are no initial reducers, you can use useReducerRegistry directly without this additional typing export const useReducerRegistry: UseReducerRegistry<typeof initialReducers> = _useReducerRegistry

 ---